LGBTQ rights in Switzerland: Federal regulation

 In 2016, Conservative Democrat MP Rosmarie Quadranti requested the Swiss Federal Government to undertake measures to outlaw conversion therapy on LGBT minors.
 The Swiss Federal Council wrote in response that in its view, conversion therapies are "ineffective and cause significant suffering to young people subjected to them", and would constitute a breach of professional duties on the part of any care professional undertaking them.
 As such, in its view, any care professional undertaking such therapies is already liable to be sanctioned by the cantonal authorities, if the cantons make the choice to enforce this rule.
 Whether such therapies also constitute a criminal offense is to be determined by the criminal courts in individual cases, according to the Federal Council.

 On 12 December 2022, the National Council adopted a motion of its legal commission calling for a national ban on "conversion therapies."
 143 members of parliament voted in favor, 37 against (most of the Swiss People's Party's representatives), and 11 abstained.
 The motion remains pending in the Council of States.

-Also pending is a report the government is required to submit concerning the necessity of regulating conversion therapies.
-With a view to awaiting this report, the Federal Assembly in 2024 rejected two cantonal initiatives by the cantons of Luzern und Basel-Stadt aiming at banning conversion therapies.
+In a 2026 government report concerning the necessity of regulating conversion therapies, the Federal Council confirmed that it rejects and condemns such practices, but wrote that current federal health regulations as well as some cantonal regulations already widely protect against conversion therapies.
+Nonetheless, the government wrote that it was open to further federal regulation if mandated to do so by Parliament in the pending motion.

 Cantonal regulation

-Neuchâtel banned conversion therapies in 2023, Valais and Vaud in 2024.
+Neuchâtel banned conversion therapies in 2023, while the cantons of Valais and Vaud did so in 2024.

 When in 2018 a therapist in Geneva claimed to be able to "cure" homosexuality through homoeopathy, he was fired, and the Geneva Ministry of Health opened an investigation because of the therapist's belief that homosexuality is an illness.

 Position of political parties

-Among the major political parties, the Social Democratic Party (SP/PS), the Green Party (GPS/PES), FDP.The Liberals (FDP/PLR), the Green Liberal Party (glp/pvl) and the Conservative Democratic Party (BDP/PBD) are in favour of LGBT rights including same-sex marriage, adoption and access to artificial insemination for lesbian couples, whereas the Swiss People's Party (SVP/UDC) is generally opposed.
+Among the major political parties, the Social Democratic Party (SP/PS), the Green Party (GPS/PES), FDP.The Liberals (FDP/PLR) and the Green Liberal Party (GLP/PVL) are in favour of LGBT rights including same-sex marriage, adoption and access to artificial insemination for lesbian couples, whereas the Swiss People's Party (SVP/UDC) is generally opposed.

 Despite its large Catholic and socially conservative base, the Christian Democratic People's Party (CVP/PDC) has become increasingly supportive of same-sex marriage and LGBT rights in recent years.
 A 2019 survey showed that about 83% of CVP candidates running in the federal election in October were in favour of same-sex marriage.
 The party supports same-sex marriage and adoption, but opposes access to fertility treatments for lesbian couples.